-Peking University Transnational Law Review (“Law Review”) is a journal focused on publishing legal scholarship and other articles on Chinese, U.S., international and transnational law, as well as articles involving comparative law issues.
-The Law Review, founded in 2011, is published in English twice a year, in spring and autumn.
-It is published independently by students of Peking University School of Transnational Law (“STL”) in Shenzhen, China.
+The Peking University Transnational Law Review (“Law Review”) is a non-profit organization that produces a law journal focused on publishing articles and notes on Chinese, U.S., comparative and international law issues. one of the only two Chinese student-run law reviews published in English.
+Founded in 2011, the Law Review is one of the only two student-run law reviews published in English in China.
+It is operated independently by students of Peking University School of Transnational Law (“STL”) in Shenzhen, China.

-We welcome submissions from professors, practitioners and law school students worldwide for publication in two issues annually―spring and autumn.
+We welcome submissions from professors, practitioners and law school students worldwide for publication in two issues annually―summer and winter.
 We accept manuscripts throughout the year.
 Please see Letter to Author.

 Upon receiving an electronic submission, the Law Review will promptly send an email confirmation of receipt.
 The Law Review will maintain confidentiality of all submissions made.